Terra Preta de Indio

 Cheng CH, Lehmann J and Engelhard M 2008 Natural oxidation of black carbon in soils: changes in molecular form and surface charge along a climosequence.
 Geochimica et Cosmochimica Acta 72, 1598-1610.

 Cheng CH, Lehmann J, Thies JE and Burton S 2008 Stability of black carbon in soils across a climatic gradient.
-Journal of Geophysical Research (Biogeosciences) in press.
-10.1029/2007JG000642
+Journal of Geophysical Research (Biogeosciences) 113, G02027.

 Funding: